syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/nodes.md

 ## Flip

-The diagram Provides support to flip the node. [`flip`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNode.html#Syncfusion_EJ2_Diagrams_DiagramNode_Flip) is performed to give the mirrored image of the original element.
+The diagram provides support to flip the node. [`flip`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNode.html#Syncfusion_EJ2_Diagrams_DiagramNode_Flip) is performed to give the mirrored image of the original element.

 The flip types are as follows: